About Salim Virani

 Startups in the early days

-And in ancient history, I was one of those teenagers in oversized business suits.
+I was one of those teenagers in oversized business suits.
 I found my way to JWT, the world’s largest ad agency, where I founded their digital media department in Canada.

 In the early 2000s, I founded companies in ecommerce, email service provision and IT/Media services.
 Most achieved some niche or regional leadership position and led to small exits.